KDE/kde-builder/doc/chapter_03/kde-builder-logging.md

 then perhaps there was no error.
 Some of the tools used by the KDE build system will sometimes mistakenly report an error when there was none.

-Also, some commands will evade kdesrc-build's output redirection and bypass the log file in certain circumstances (normally when performing the first Git checkout), and the error output in that case is not in the log file but is instead at the Konsole or terminal where you ran kdesrc-build.
+Also, some commands will evade kde-builder's output redirection and bypass the log file in certain circumstances (normally when performing the first Git checkout), and the error output in that case is not in the log file but is instead at the Konsole or terminal where you ran kde-builder.
 ```